 Darren is an expert in intellectual property law, with a practice which focuses on trade mark, copyright and design law disputes and advice.
 He has litigated at all levels in the UK, from the UK Intellectual Property Office to the UK Supreme Court.
 He has also fought cases at the EUIPO, the EUIPO Board of Appeal and the General Court of the EU.

-Darren’s practice takes in a wide variety of sectors, in particular the media, technology and luxury goods sectors.
-To give but a flavour, he has advised clients on intellectual property rights in relation to everything from cartoon characters to whisky bottles, clothing, knitting needles, lingerie, soft drinks, telecommunications services, television programmes, films and hotels.
-Darren has particular expertise and interest in digital rights issues, including the way in which the Internet and new digital technologies interact with and potentially infringe intellectual property rights, most notably the evolving “blocking injunction” jurisdiction in the UK and elsewhere.
+Darren’s practice takes in a wide variety of sectors, in particular the media, technology, finance and fintech sectors.
+To give a flavour, he has advised clients on intellectual property rights in relation to everything from cartoon characters to whisky bottles, clothing, knitting needles, lingerie, soft drinks, telecommunications services, television programmes, films and hotels.
+Darren is a proven innovator having developed ‘Simmons & Simmons Translator’, a software service to help clients deal with EU trade mark law reform, along with other tools.

-Darren also sits as a Deputy District Judge, pursuant to which he hears a variety of civil law disputes in the English County Court.
-He was named as a “Rising Star” in the UK by Expert Guides in both 2014 and 2015.
+Darren also sits as a Deputy District Judge in both the Intellectual Property Enterprise Court and the English County Court.
+He was named as a “Rising Star” in the UK three years in a row (2014-2016) by Expert Guides.

 - Recent Work

-- advising a number of Hollywood studios in the protection of their famous brands, including Warner Bros and DC Comics and their iconic comic book heroes Batman, Superman and Wonder Woman
+- advising Warner Bros and DC Comics on the protection of their famous brands in the EU, including iconic comic book heroes Batman, Superman and Wonder Woman

 - advising The Saul Zaentz Company on the protection of The Hobbit and The Lord of the Rings, the film rights to which it licenses from the Tolkien estate